norrisryan/spectrophoto/README.md

 # spectrophoto
-Preliminary files for spectrophotometry fitting program
+Preliminary files for spectrophotometry fitting program.
+Nothing here is in final or working form.